 - Tendon disorder (eg, rheumatoid arthritis), history of—Use with caution.
 May cause side effects to become worse.

-A nurse or other trained health professional will give you this medicine.
+A nurse or other trained health professional will give you this medicine in a medical facility.
 It is given through a needle placed into one of your veins.
-This medicine is given slowly, so the needle will have to remain in place for about an hour.
+This medicine is given slowly, so the needle will have to remain in place for at least an hour.

 This medicine comes with a Medication Guide.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.